 If you have a zone that can be properly validated to the Root, please do that.
 It helps everyone.
 If you’re not sure if your zone can be validated, we recommend you try the DNSViz tool.
 If you have a zone already in DLV that could validate properly to the Root, we’d like you to remove it from DLV.
 For now, these are just requests.

-In 2016, we plan to stop accepting zones that could validate to the Root, and will remove from the DLV any zones that already do.
+In 2016, we stopped accepting any new zones that could validate to the Root, and removed from the DLV any zones that already do.
 We will remove all records from DLV in 2017, but leave the (empty) service running.

 We thank everyone who has participated in this project, and encourage everyone to sign their zones and publish their zones with native DNSSEC!